tomerten/latticeadaptor/TUTORIALS.rst

 8. Undo
 =======

-Sometimes we make mistakes, do not worry there is an ``undo`` method.
+Sometimes we make mistakes, do not worry there is an :meth:`~yndo` method.

 .. code-block:: python